The Answer to Obesity Is Obvious If You Look at the Statistics

 Fat Intake - Quantity vs Quality

-When it comes to obesity, one of the noncommunicable disease risk factors that often goes overlooked is fat intake.
+When it comes to obesity, one of the disease risk factors that often goes overlooked is fat intake.
 Many concentrate on ingesting energy-dense items like sugars and processed foods, yet we must also be mindful of our fat intake.

 The Misconception About Fats

 In a world of an adult population increasingly worried about their overweight body mass index, fats have been demonized.
-However, not all fats are the same; some can even have beneficial effects if consumed in moderation.
-Some types can even promote a healthy life if consumed in moderation.
+However, not all fats are the same; some can have beneficial effects if consumed in moderation.

 Negative Impact Of Vegetable Oils On Health